Why Compare Vajracast and Wowza?

 This generality is both a strength and a weakness.
 Wowza can do a lot, but its configuration can be complex.
 Many features require Java modules, custom server-side scripting, or third-party plugins.
 SRT support, for example, was added later and does not have the same depth of integration as RTMP or RTSP.

-Vajra Cast: The Routing-First Gateway
+Vajracast: The Routing-First Gateway

-Vajra Cast is built around a specific workflow: receive streams, route them, and distribute them reliably.
+Vajracast is built around a specific workflow: receive streams, route them, and distribute them reliably.
 Every feature (failover, hot management, zero-copy distribution, monitoring) is designed to serve this routing-first architecture.

-This means Vajra Cast does not try to be everything.
+This means Vajracast does not try to be everything.
 It does not include DRM, VOD packaging, or WebRTC output.
 What it does, it does with focused depth: SRT is a first-class citizen, failover is a core feature (not a plugin), and live route modification is a fundamental capability.

 SRT Support Depth

 This is where the difference is most significant.
-Vajra Cast was designed around SRT from day one:
+Vajracast was designed around SRT from day one:

 • Full SRT modes: listener, caller, and rendezvous